 If there’s anything that has become a worldwide icon of Australia, it’s definitely Uluru.
 The massive rock sitting in the desert in the centre of the country is the world’s largest single rock monolith.
-It marks the spiritual heart of Australia, with strong ties to Aboriginal culture and history.
+It marks Australia’s spiritual heartland and has strong ties to Aboriginal culture and history.
 To experience the magic of Uluru, you have to see it for yourself.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Inside and outside of Uluru-Kata Tjuta National Park, there are amazing things to explore.
+Inside and outside of Uluru-Kata Tjuta National Park, there is so much natural beauty to explore besides the iconic rock.
 If you’re yet to visit the sacred landmark, check out these phenomenal experiences to spark your Uluru wanderlust.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!